 Although welding is possible, copper busbars are usually joined by bolting (figure 2).
 This means that the system can be easily modified.
 Codes of practice recommend that the mating surfaces are tinned, petroleum jelly is used between the joints and that the bolts are tightened to a specified torque to give good contact for many years.
 Joint integrity does not then deteriorate in normal service due to oxidation or corrosion.

 Figure 2.
 Busbar joints, properly tinned and bolted are reliable in service and easily modified.

 Cooling of busbars is normally carried out by a combination of convection and radiation.
 Once they have been in service for some time, a thin coating of black oxide forms which gives a more efficient radiating surface and improves performance.

-Besides being the metals that are vitally needed to meet requirements for electrical and thermal conductivity together with strength, corrosion resistance and ease of fabrication, copper and copper alloys are now being promoted for their cost effectiveness properties.
-When lifetime service is evaluated, taking into account initial costs, production costs and running costs, copper is frequently the first choice.
+Besides it being the metals that are vitally needed to meet requirements for electrical and thermal conductivity together with strength, corrosion resistance and ease of fabrication, copper and copper alloys are also promoted for their cost-effectiveness properties.
+When lifetime service is evaluated, considering initial costs, production costs and running costs, copper is frequently the first choice.
 In many instances, copper alloys are also the cheapest first cost materials fit for the purpose.
 When machining is involved, components can frequently be made more cheaply from brass than from steel.
-This is especially true when the cost of the steel parts must take into account finishing for corrosion protection.
+This is especially true when the cost of the steel parts must consider finishing for corrosion protection.